-Apart from Travel Money Oz’s Best Price Guarantee, there are other ways to maximise your holiday kitty.
+There are a few key ways every traveller can maximise their holiday kitty.
 Understanding the metrics at play when it comes to forecasting AUD to IDR is one of these ways.
 While the process itself can be quite convoluted, we have created a beginner’s guide to forecasting the IDR.
 That way, with a little bit of foresight and planning, you can maximise your spending money overseas.

 Check out the below table as an example.
-We analysed 68 different bank forecasts to see what the IDR to AUD forecast is for the next 2 peak travel periods (Christmas 2018 and June/ July 2019).
+We analysed 68 different bank forecasts to see what the IDR to AUD forecast is for the next 2 peak travel periods.

 Too many numbers, what does this mean for me though?
-Well, if we take the mean as an example, a bonus 33,800 IDR equates to*:
+Well, lets use Westpac as an example.

 Not bad, hey?
 A little bit of planning can leave you well fed and looking fab.